jkruppa/virDisco/doc/setup_ncbi_databse.md

 ## get all the sequence files
 genbank_ncbi_dna_files <- dir(genbank_ncbi_dir, pattern = ".seq$", full.names = TRUE)
 ```

+Now, all files are available in the `embl` format.
+This is nice, because we have the sequence and the gene information.
+However, the format is not easy to parse.
+We use therefor the EMBOSS Tools (https://www.ebi.ac.uk/Tools/emboss/).

 ## Step 2: Extract all sequences and feature information